 senior leadership team

-Outside of school I am very much a family orientated person, they are to me the cornerstone, but I have a passion for gardening and antiques which keeps me very busy when not in school!
+Outside of school I am very much a family orientated person – they are to me the cornerstone.
+I also have a passion for gardening and antiques which keeps me very busy when not in school!

-As a self confessed geek my passion is driving technological change and embracing the opportunities it can bring to our students.
-I thrive of developing systems and structures that support pupils and staff alike to focus on Learning.
+As a self-confessed geek, my passion is driving technological change and embracing the opportunities it can bring to our students.
+I thrive in developing systems and structures that support pupils and staff to focus on learning.

-My roles at St Joseph’s include; Head of Key Stage 3, Staff voice & Wellbeing, Staff Development, Catholic & Community Partnerships and KS2-3 Transition.
+My roles at St Joseph’s include: Head of Key Stage 3, Staff Voice & Wellbeing, Staff Development, Catholic & Community Partnerships, and KS2–KS3 Transition.

 Previously, I also had a career outside of teaching where I was research director for a multinational conference company organising financial sector conferences and events.

-I have now been at St Joseph’s for five years, and with every year that passes, I become even more proud to say that I am part of the team: our teachers are committed, our support staff caring and professional, and our pupils friendly and eloquent.
+I have been at St Joseph’s since 2015, and with every year that passes, I become even more proud to say that I am part of the team.
+Our teachers are committed, our support staff caring and professional, and our pupils friendly and eloquent.

-My role at St Joseph’s includes the support and monitoring of particular groups of learners; those in receipt of the Pupil Premium Grant, those that have English as an Additional Language and those that have been identified as Higher Ability pupils.
-I am also the lead for Careers Education Information Advice and Guidance (CEAIG), PSHE and I line manage a number of departments.
-As a teaching staff, we work hard to ensure that all our learners are enabled to achieve their full potential; I feel that here at St Joseph’s we are ideally placed to help the pupils gain access to the future they want and also to develop as considerate, perceptive individuals.
+My role at St Joseph’s includes the support and monitoring of particular groups of learners: those in receipt of the Pupil Premium Grant, and those that have English as an Additional Language.
+I am also the lead for Careers Education Information Advice and Guidance (CEAIG), PSHE, and I line manage a number of departments.
+As a teaching staff, we work hard to ensure that all our learners are enabled to achieve their full potential.
+I feel that here at St Joseph’s we are ideally placed to help the pupils gain access to the future they want and also to develop as considerate, perceptive individuals.
 The curriculum we offer is exciting and engaging also.

-Outside of school, I am a practising Catholic and am part of the Children’s Liturgy team for our parish.
+Outside of school, I am a practising Catholic.
 My Italian ancestry has helped me to develop a love of growing and preparing food for my family, and we enjoy walking it off using our National Trust membership!